Skip to main content

 Face-to-face day

 Design and lead a curriculum that is ambitious, coherent and accessible for all pupils.
 Explore how assessment informs teaching, supports learning and avoids unnecessary workload.
-Examine adaptive teaching — maintaining high expectations while meeting diverse needs.
+Examine adaptive teaching — maintaining high expectations while meeting diverse needs — and connect your work to EBTD’s Curriculum Design and Effective Assessment & Feedback modules so faculty and whole-school strategy are aligned.

 Online module

-- Audit your subject/phase curriculum for coherence and progression.
+• Audit your subject/phase curriculum for coherence, progression and access to learning.

-- Explore research on common misconceptions and how to prevent them.
+• Explore research on common misconceptions and how to prevent or address them through curriculum and teaching.

-- Analyse assessment practices and align them with curriculum goals.
+• Analyse assessment practices and align them with curriculum goals, reducing marking that does not move learning forward.

-- Design adaptive strategies that maintain challenge while supporting inclusion.
+• Design adaptive strategies that maintain challenge while supporting inclusion, particularly in large, mixed-attainment classes.

 Key questions